RosterElf Logo

 Award coverage, classification, minimum pay rates, penalties, overtime, allowances, and other entitlements depend on the employer's operations, the employee's role, duties, qualifications, experience, employment type, location, and the hours and times actually worked.
 Not all early childhood employees are covered by the Children's Services Award, and some may be covered by a different modern award, an enterprise agreement, or another industrial instrument.

 The Worker Retention Payment (WRP) is a separate, grant-funded wage initiative and does not amend the Award.
-Any references to WRP apply only to eligible services that participate in the scheme and comply with its funding conditions.
-WRP obligations do not apply to services that are not eligible for, or do not participate in, the scheme.
+WRP obligations apply only to eligible services that participate in the scheme and comply with its funding conditions.

 If there is any inconsistency between this guide and official sources, the official sources prevail.
 Employers remain solely responsible for compliance with the Fair Work Act 2009 (Cth), the National Employment Standards, the Children's Services Award 2010, and any other applicable industrial instruments.

-Rates shown are minimum Award rates only and do not include allowances, overtime, penalties, or higher duties.
+Rates shown are minimum Award rates from 1 March 2026 and do not include allowances, overtime, or higher duties.
+Employees classified on 28 Feb 2026 may have different rates under Schedule I translation rules — check the official pay guide.

 Casual loading: 25% on ordinary hours.
 Minimum engagement: casual minimum 2 hours per engagement (and minimum 4 hours' pay for work on Saturday, Sunday or a public holiday).